 Recipe Tip: How to Bake the Tallest Muffins

-If you’re like me, you’ve been disappointed by muffins that puff up super tall in the oven and then deflate the second you take them out.
+If you’re like me, you’ve been disappointed by homemade muffins that puff up super tall in the oven and then deflate the second you take them out.
 It’s the worst, right?
 This is usually caused by the shock of taking the muffins out of the hot oven and into the cooler air outside of it before their structure has set.

 - Let the batter rest for 10-15 minutes before scooping and baking.
-This thickens the batter and allows the baking powder to activate.
+This thickens the muffin batter and allows the baking powder to activate.

 - Only use every other muffin cup (see photo below) – meaning for 6 muffins, you’d use a 12-cup muffin pan.
 This allows for better air flow around the muffins and lets them rise higher.